yangyugit/self-care_problems_classification/README.md

 # The experiment results and the corresponding code
-The corresponding code and dataset of the Manuscript THC-241011
+The datasets and code of the Manuscript THC-241011

 ## Environment
 * python: